 How Long Can Ajwain Seeds Last Past Their Expiration Date?

-In the world of spices and herbs, Ajwain seeds are known for their distinctive flavor and numerous health benefits.
+In the world of spices and herbs, Ajwain seeds are known for their distinctive flavor and numerous nutritional quality.
 These tiny seeds are commonly used in Indian cuisine for their strong aroma and digestive properties.
 However, like all food items, Ajwain seeds also come with an expiration date.
 But have you ever wondered how long Ajwain seeds can last past their expiration date?
 Let's explore this topic in detail.
 (Ajwain seeds)

 Understanding Ajwain Seeds Expiration Date